Karana316/flask-aws-tutorial/README.md

 ## Future Improvements
 There are two additional steps that would be necessary for a production application.

-### The build step with testing+
+### The build step with testing
-I left this setup in GitHub actions, but the testing piece is commented out, so it isn't doing much other than testing the installation.
+I left this step in GitHub actions, but the testing piece is commented out, so it isn't doing much other than testing the installation.
 Generally you would run unit tests in this step, but that is difficult to do with my current setup.
 You don't want to test with the real database, so you would probably want to write tests against a local (to the test runner) postgreSQL install or an in-memory SQLite db.
 This was just out of scope for this project.